DragonSenseiGuy/midnight-journal/README.md

 - Auto scroll

 # Install
-You can create a virtual environment if yould like but first run `pip install midnight-journal` and then run `midnight_journal` and it will start!
+You can create a virtual environment if you'd like but first run `pip install midnight-journal` and then run `midnight_journal` and it will start!

 ## Setup(macOS)